The Struggle of Parenting Teenagers: Part Two

 Looking for the type of help that family therapy provides?

-If you are looking for the type of help that family therapy provides, please browse our online counselor directory or contact our office at Huntington Beach Christian Counseling to schedule an appointment.
-The Christian counselors in Huntington Beach, California would be honored to walk with you on this journey.
+If you are looking for the type of help that family therapy provides, please browse our online counselor directory or contact Huntington Beach Christian Counseling to schedule an appointment.
+We would be honored to walk with you on this journey.

 Photos: